AT&T appoints Arroyo as Iusacell CEO in Mexico

-MEXICO CITY (Reuters) - AT&T said on Friday it had appointed company veteran F. Thaddeus Arroyo as the chief executive of Iusacell, Mexico’s No.3 wireless carrier which it recently bought.
+MEXICO CITY, Jan 16 (Reuters) - AT&T said on Friday it had appointed company veteran F. Thaddeus Arroyo as the chief executive of Iusacell, Mexico’s No.3 wireless carrier which it recently bought.

 Arroyo, who the company said has been with AT&T for 19 years, was previously president of the technology department and before that Chief Information Officer.